Anthony Wayne: Death

 Wayne died during a return trip to Pennsylvania from a military post in Detroit.
-It has been speculated but never proven that Wilkinson had him assassinated by poison.
+It has been speculated, but never proven, that Wilkinson had him assassinated by poison.
 Wilkinson is documented secretly undermining him throughout his later career, benefited from his death, and would replace him as commander after his death.
+Shortly after the Northwest Indian War and Wayne's death, his treaty went into abeyance.

 Wayne was buried at Fort Presque Isle, where the modern Wayne Blockhouse stands.
 His son, Isaac Wayne, disinterred the body in 1809 and had the corpse boiled to remove the remaining flesh from the bones.
 He then placed the bones into two saddlebags and relocated them to the family plot in the graveyard of St. David's Episcopal Church in Wayne, Pennsylvania.
 The other remains were reburied but were rediscovered in 1878, giving Wayne two known grave sites.

 Legacy

-Wayne's army overhaul and build up is considered the first attempt by the United States to provide formalized basic training for regular Army troops.
-His recruits and Legionville were the first facility established expressly for the purpose of a regular army.

-President Theodore Roosevelt later praised Wayne as America's best fighting general.
-Henry Cabot Lodge mentions with the exception of Washington, and perhaps Greene, that he was the best general the Americans developed in the contest.

-Along with other Founding Fathers, Wayne's reputation has been scrutinized for slavery and policies under Washington against Native American tribes.
-Shortly after the Northwest Indian War, Wayne died and his treaty was not enforced.

-His skills as a military leader received mixed views by his contemporaries, some of whom he had personality clashes with.
-Historian and author of Unlikely General Mary Stockwell highlighted his decisive military victories while shedding light on his many personal flaws, being a spendthrift, womanizer, and heavy drinker.
-Some considered him impulsive, bad-tempered, and aggressive as a military leader with a fiery personality who advocated the tactics of Julius Caesar and Maurice de Saxe.